One for the Boys (album)

-One for the Boys is an unreleased studio album recorded by American entertainer Connie Francis.
+One for the Boys is a studio album recorded by American entertainer Connie Francis in 1959.
+It remained unreleased until 14 April 2023 when it was available for streaming on iTunes.

+Overview

 The album follows the concept of a tribute to the great crooners of the 1950s and their most famous hits.
 Between August 20, 1959 and August 26, 1959, Francis recorded the following songs at EMI's legendary Abbey Road Studios in London: